certae/django-softmachine/README.md

 [![Coverage Status](https://coveralls.io/repos/certae/django-softmachine/badge.png?branch=master)](https://coveralls.io/r/certae/django-softmachine?branch=master)

-CeRTAE [SoftMachine](http://www.certae.org/index.php?id=88) proposes an approach based on DATARUN method.
+Dj-SoftMachine proposes an approach based on DATARUN method.
 This approach consists in achieving the interfaces of an application by the contruction of views from a standard data model.

 Dj-SoftMachine is in practice a knowledge management system relating to the construction, operation and evolution of information resources (IR).
 Is a sort of Swiss Army knife to evolve the information system of an organization in accordance with its strategic plans.